 Disruptive innovation through open banking: transparency, convenience, choice

 Open banking enables consumers to access a wide array of offers in one place online.
 Raisin has been at the forefront, launching its first platform (WeltSparen.de) in Germany in 2013 as the first online marketplace for savings — and now also investments — from banks all over Europe offering higher interest rates than those available on the local German market.
 It was a novelty at first — transparent and user-friendly.
-Today, savers on Raisin platforms can choose from a huge variety of attractive and guaranteed fixed-term and easy-access deposit products with competitive rates from 61 partner banks.
+Today, savers on Raisin platforms can choose from a huge variety of attractive and guaranteed up to EUR 100,000 fixed-term and easy-access deposit products with competitive rates from 61 partner banks.
 Customers in Germany can also select from a set of globally diversified, highly cost-effective ETF portfolios thanks to Raisin’s cooperation with Vanguard.

 Eminent international investors and companies including PayPal, Index Ventures, Ribbit Capital and Thrive Capital have invested over 70 million EUR in Raisin, making the fintech one of the most attractive in Europe.
 Raisin has also received numerous accolades, most recently from the Financial Times, who named Raisin one of Europe’s 100 Digital Champions.